techsoft3d/KinematicsToolkit/README.md

     3. Set its center and axis.
     4. Set custom properties on behavior object of component based on behavior type (see documentation for more details on the various behavior types).
 5. When interacting with a kinematics hierachy:
-    1. Retrieve component by its id or a nodeid of the associated HOOPS nodes.
+    1. Retrieve component by its id or a nodeid of the associated hoops web viewer nodes.
     2. Change value of component with set() function.
-    2. Call updateComponents on hierachy object to reflect hierachy state in WebViewer.
+    2. Call updateComponents on hierachy object to reflect hierachy state in hoops web viewer.

 ```

-/* Initialize KinematicsManager with HOOPS Communicator WebViewer Object */
+/* Initialize KinematicsManager with HOOPS Communicator Web Viewer Object */

 KT.KinematicsManager.initialize(hwv);